kby-ai/Automatic-License-Plate-Recognition-Docker/README.md

 ## Overview

-This repository demonstrates  `ANPR/ALPR(Automatic Number/License Plate Recognition)` server SDK with unmatched accuracy and precision by applying `SOTA(State-of-the-art)` deep learning techniques. </br>
+This repository demonstrates  `ANPR/ALPR(Automatic Number/License Plate Recognition)` server SDK with unmatched accuracy and precision by applying cutting-edge deep learning techniques. </br>
 `KBY-AI`'s `LPR` solutions utilizes artificial intelligence and machine learning to greatly surpass legacy solutions.
 Now, in real-time, users can receive a vehicle's plate number through `API`.
 > We can customize the `SDK` to align with customer's specific requirements.
->
-The `ALPR` system consists of the following steps:
-- Vehicle image capture
-- Preprocessing
-- Vehicle detection
-- Number plate extraction
-- Charater segmentation
-- Optical Character Recognition(OCR) </br>

-The `ALPR` system works in these strides, the initial step is the location of the vehicle and capturing a vehicle image of front or back perspective of the vehicle, the second step is the localization of Number Plate and then extraction of vehicle Number Plate is an image.
-The final stride uses image segmentation strategy, for the segmentation a few techniques neural network, mathematical morphology, color analysis and histogram analysis.
-Segmentation is for individual character recognition.
-Optical Character Recognition (OCR) is one of the strategies to perceive the every character with the assistance of database stored for separate alphanumeric character.

 ### ◾License Plate Recognition SDK Product List
   | No.      | Repository | SDK Details | Status |